wellsaid-labs/tts-evaluation/ops/run/README.md

       inject api keys into the proxied upstream request.
 This is only for backwards compatibility, enabled support of our existing tts worker images.

-    - `$minScale` is an integer value determining how many container instances should remain idle, see the [cloud run configuration](https://cloud.google.com/run/docs/configuring/min-instances) for more details.
+    - `$minScaleStream|$minScaleValidate` is an integer value determining how many container instances should remain idle, see the [cloud run configuration](https://cloud.google.com/run/docs/configuring/min-instances) for more details.
+Considering our validation service can handle multiple concurrent short-lived requests it would make sense to have a smaller min scale value than the stream service.
 For our staging environment and low demand model versions we will want to scale to 0.
-Note that changes to this value will require a bump in the `version` parameter.

-    - `$maxScale` is an integer value that puts a ceiling on the number of container instances we can scale to.
+    - `$maxScaleStream|$maxScaleValidate` is an integer value that puts a ceiling on the number of container instances we can scale to.
 This may be useful for preventing over-scaling in response to a spike in requests and/or managing costs.

 1. After running the command you can see the status of what was deployed via this command: